New Version Available

 4. **Never create sequential dependencies where parallel execution is possible.**

-5. **Never assume the user will monitor execution.** Each session runs to completion or fails at verification.
+5. **Never assume the user will monitor execution.**

 6. **Never duplicate context across sessions.** Shared context lives in CLAUDE.md.

-7. **Never produce sessions that modify the same file.** File ownership is exclusive to one session.
+7. **Never produce sessions that modify the same file.**

-8. **Never skip the verification block.** Every session must end with executable verification commands.
+8. **Never skip the verification block.**

 ---